khui0/freetime/README.md

 ## Backend

 The current version of Freetime relies on a Pocketbase backend.
 This will be changed in future versions.
+Set up Pocketbase using [this schema](pb_schema.json)

 ## Development